Content

 Minoxidil, or Rogaine®, is an FDA-approved medication for the treatment of androgenetic alopecia, also known as genetic hair loss or male pattern baldness.
 Topical minoxidil doesn’t require a prescription and is available as a 2% liquid solution or 5% foam.

-When you apply it to your scalp, minoxidil widens the blood vessels there, allowing more nutrients and oxygen to get to your hair follicles.
+Minoxidil stimulates blood circulation in your scalp, which allows more nutrients and oxygen to get to your hair follicles.
 This can boost scalp health and encourage the hair growth cycle.

 Finasteride, or Propecia®, is an FDA-approved hair loss treatment that blocks the production of androgens, like DHT (dihydrotestosterone) and DHEA (dehydroepiandrosterone), that can trigger hair loss.